Hussein-Basil/Hussein-Basil/README.md

 ### Hi there 👋

 - 😎 Hi!
-I'm Hussein, an Oil & Gas Engineering Undergraduate and Software Developer
+I'm Hussein, an Undergraduate Oil & Gas Engineer and Software Developer
 - 🔭 I’m currently working on building clones of famous petroleum software apps
 - 🌱 I’m currently learning QML and C++
 - 👯 I’m looking to collaborate on software projects related to petroleum